The 1099-MISC form is used to report different types of payments. This video will help you more accurately report these payments on your tax return.

 Hello, I’m Jill from TurboTax, with important news for taxpayers who received a 1099-MISC form this year.

-If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due in April (extended to July 15 in 2020).
+If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due in April.
 However, since the 1099-MISC is used to report different types of payments, it’s important to understand how to read your form so you can report it correctly on your tax return.

 For most taxpayers, the information on the right side of the 1099-MISC in boxes 1 through 18 is most important, but it can also be a little confusing.
 One of the more common uses of the 1099- MISC is to report the income you earned as an independent contractor in box 7.